-Elder Affairs – State of Florida manages an Alzheimer's Disease Initiative designed to support both those suffering from the disease and their caregivers.
+Elder Affairs – State of Florida manages an Alzheimer's Disease Initiative designed to support both those suffering from the disease and need memory care in Tampa, and their caregivers.
 Respite services are available for those Tampa caregivers who need assistance in the 24-hour care of loved ones.
 The ADI coordinates in-home, facility-based, emergency, and extend-care (30 days) respite care to provide caregivers the relief they need without sacrificing the quality of care loved ones receive.
 Click here for Elder Affairs - State of Florida.

 Alzheimer's Family Organization is a local non-profit that serves eight counties within the Tampa Bay area, dedicated to educating, supporting, and assisting caregivers.
 The group provides educational seminars for caregivers, publishes a companion newsletter to assist caregivers andprovide stories from others that show you are not alone in the stress of caring for a loved one.
 There are also support groups, emergency placement coordination, and a respite care financial reimbursement program.
 Click here for Alzheimer's Family Organization.